 Even so, the tech community is unrelentingly and vociferously opposing efforts to ensure that interactive computer service providers that facilitate sex trafficking are brought to justice.
 Consumer Watchdog released a detailed report on this issue entitled How Google’s Backing of Backpage Protects Child Sex Trafficking, and GoogleTransparencyProject.com also sheds light on the connection between Google and Backpage.com.

 Tackling the problem head on, U.S. Representative Ann Wagner has proposed a strong legislative remedy to this scourge—the bipartisan Allow States and Victims to Fight Online Sex Trafficking Act of 2017.

 Despite concerted opposition from the titans of tech and their allies, there is a groundswell of support for both House and Senate efforts to amend the CDA from a diverse range of entities, including tech giant Oracle, nearly 100 non-governmental organizations, 35 United States Senators, and more than 150 members of the U.S. House of Representatives.

-Representative Ann Wagner recently championed this crucial cause in Congress stating, “It’s heartbreaking to watch survivors struggle to piece their lives back together alone, while our so-called justice system shields the websites that sold them.
+Representative Ann Wagner addressed and stated, “It’s heartbreaking to watch survivors struggle to piece their lives back together alone, while our so-called justice system shields the websites that sold them.
 In April, I introduced the Allow States and Victims to Fight Online Sex Trafficking Act (FOSTA), which now has 150 cosponsors.
 This bill narrowly amends Section 230 to ensure that websites profiting from sex trafficking do not have legal immunity.
 It’s time for Congress to protect victims, not the multi-million dollar online businesses that sell the most vulnerable members of our community.”